izpack/izpack.github.io/downloads/index.md

 ## Native launchers

-IzPack 4 came along with a simple Windows native launcher that could check for the presence of a Java Runtime, and install it if need be:
+IzPack 4 came along with a simple Windows native launcher that could check for the presence of a Java Runtime, and install it if need be.
 This launcher is currently not supported in IzPack 5 due to a missing maintainer for this feature.
 If you like to take care about this just join us!

 You may alternatively look at the independent [JSmooth](http://jsmooth.sourceforge.net/) and [Launch4J](http://launch4j.sourceforge.net/) opensource projects.
 Lots of users have had positive experiences mixing them with IzPack based installers!